New TOEFL Changes 2026 - New TOEFL Format Multistage Adaptive Testing Coming in 2026

 How to Prepare for the New TOEFL Changes in the Speaking Section?

-As you you know from the comparison table, speaking task 1 and speaking task 5 are now retired after the launch of the new TOEFL format.
+As you know from the comparison table, speaking task 1 and task 5 are now retired after the launch of the new TOEFL format.
 However, the great news is speaking task 1 is almost identical to speaking task 2, and speaking task 5 is basically the same as speaking task 3, with very slight differences.
 Because of this, you don't need to do anything differently, but it is still a good idea to practice with the new TOEFL format to have an idea of what to expect in your exam.
 TOEFL Speaking Practice Questions & TOEFL Speaking Sample Answers

 These changes are great for everyone and will help you score higher, but what if you make a mistake significantly lowering your score in a single section?
-Well with the new score report improvements, this situation is no longer as devastating as it once was.
+Well, with the new score report improvements, this situation is no longer as devastating as it once was.

 New TOEFL Changes to Score Report Helps You Achieve a Higher Score!